Top reasons to study at Wrexham Glyndwr University

 The university holds successful events every year including Wales Comicon, Focus Wales and this summer we held a spectacular Stereophonics gig at the Wrexham Glyndwr University Racecourse Stadium.
 The event saw 20,000 fans descend onto Wrexham and the university hopes to hold similar gigs in the future.

-We also have our very own concert and theatre venue, William Aston Hall, starring the UK’s largest performers every year with upcoming shows from Jimmy Carr, Russell Howard, Al Murray, Romesh Ranganathan and many more top comedians!
+We also have our very own concert and theatre venue, William Aston Hall, starring the UK’s largest performers every year - shows have included Jimmy Carr, Russell Howard, Al Murray, Romesh Ranganathan, Rhod Gilbert, Nish Kumar and many more top comedians!

 Wrexham Glyndwr University prides itself on its personal and community feel on campus.
 Our students have always found staff and lecturers approachable and don’t feel they are just a number.

-We have four campuses, three in North Wales - Wrexham, Northop and St Asaph and our fourth is in London.
+We have three campuses in North Wales - Wrexham, Northop and St Asaph.

 Wrexham Glyndwr University’s Students' Union won the Small and Specialist Students’ Union of the Year in NUS Wales in March 2016, and were Runner up of Small and Specialist Students’ Union in the UK in July 2016.